astropy/specutils/docs/types_of_spectra.rst

 Overview of How Specutils Represents Spectra
 --------------------------------------------

-The core principle of ``specutils`` is to work as a toolbox.
+The main principle of ``specutils`` is to work as a toolbox.
 That is, it aims to provide the pieces needed to build particular spectroscopic workflows without imposing a specific *required* set of algorithms or approaches to spectroscopic analysis.
 To that end, it aims to represent several different